 Everyone fortunate enough to have a savings account knows it’s a blessing during hard times.
 Texas is fortunate to have a large savings account in its Economic Stabilization Fund, created to prevent or reduce sudden massive cuts to schools, health care and other state services.
-Short-sighted tax cuts and diversions in recent legislative sessions mean that lawmakers have reduced General Revenue available to write the next state budget by at least $10.5 billion — independent of the drop in oil and gas prices.
-At this stage of the state budget cycle, it is clear that available General Revenue will not cover 2017 supplemental needs and a “bare bones” 2018-19 budget.
-Ideological arguments for not spending any of the Fund should not prevent state leaders from tapping the account if needed to maintain state services in 2018 and 2019.
+Short-sighted tax cuts and diversions in recent legislative sessions mean that lawmakers have reduced General Revenue available to write the two-year state budget by at least $10 billion — independent of revenue changes due to oil and gas prices.
+But ideological arguments for not spending any of the Fund should not prevent state leaders from tapping the account when needed to maintain state services.

 The Fund receives a transfer of at least one-half of 75 percent of the prior year’s oil and gas severance tax collections that exceed what each of those taxes generated in 1987.
 Starting with fiscal year 2015, the remainder of that 75 percent goes to the State Highway Fund.
 Before 2015 the Fund received all of the transfer.

-The Fund balance was $10.1 billion after the Fall 2016 transfer—a record high.
-Natural gas tax deposits were a major source of revenue growth for the Fund from 2006 to 2009; oil severance taxes were more important from 2013 to 2015.
-By the end of fiscal 2019, $11.9 billion will be available in the Fund.
+The Fund balance is projected to reach $10.5 billion by the end of Fiscal 2018—a record high.
+Natural gas tax deposits were a major source of revenue for the Fund from 2002 to 2009; oil severance taxes were more important from 2013 to 2016.
+By the end of fiscal 2019, $11.2 billion will be available in the Fund.

 Transfers to the Rainy Day Fund are required when any uncommitted General Revenue remains at the end of a biennium.
 That has happened twice: $20 million in 2001 and $1.8 billion in 2008.
 Interest generated by the balance stays in the Fund as long as doing so doesn’t put the fund over its cap.
 The Legislature can also appropriate money to the Fund but has never done so.